 Medicare Supplements are standardized and offer the same coverage regardless of your chosen insurance company.
-Medigap plans have a separate monthly premium in addition to your Medicare Part B payment.
+Medigap plans have a separate monthly premium and your Medicare Part B payment.

 Medicare Advantage plans and cash cards

-The only Medicare Plan that can offer a cash card as an additional benefit is Medicare Part C.
+Medicare Part C is the only Medicare Plan that can offer a cash card as an additional benefit.

 In addition, there may be times when they must pay for the service upfront and submit to their plan for reimbursement.